Vinicius-L-R-Matos/my_vault_posts/content/posts/An Obsidian based blog system.md

 #Find a theme ---> https://themes.gohugo.io/ and clone it:
 git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal
 ```
 - paste inside hugo.toml file the configurations founded at the theme description site.
-Is at some "how to configure section".
+Is att some "how to configure section".
 Make sure to skip module and so parts.
-- Run ==hugo server -t [your_chosen_theme]== to see if it is working locally.
+- Run ==hugo server -T [your_chosen_theme]== to see if it is working locally.
 Acess the server and celebrate! =]
 - Open the content folder inside the site directory.
 Create a ==posts== folder.
 Inside content folder  use: ==robocopy "[source_path]" "[destination_path]" /mir==.
 - Back to the site's root and use ==hugo server== for your eyes only. =].
 Inside ==public/post== are the html versions of  Obsidian's Markdown files.
 - Go to the Obsidian's source mode on your note.
 Lets take some FrontMater | Metadata | Proprieties to it.
 Insert between --- and --- the title, date, draft(false) and some tags(this onde on -|bullets).
 If you like to, You can have some templater on and so...
 Use robocopy inside contents & hugo server inside root to see the efects!